Nekroze/drydock/docs/usage.rst

 Usage
 ========

-DryDock has multiple functions, the end goal of which is to setup and configure a cluster of docker containers.
+**DryDock** has multiple functions, the end goal of which is to setup and configure a cluster of `Docker`_ containers.

 .. code::